WWE News: Details Revealed On Vince McMahon Undergoing Another Surgery

 “WWE Chairman Vince McMahon underwent a second surgical procedure over the past several months, according to the Wrestling Observer Newsletter.
 At the recent WrestleMania 34 press conference from New Orleans, Vince was spotted on crutches.
 The Observer reports that Vince was using the crutches because he recently underwent hip surgery, similar to the operation The Undertaker had last year.”

 Reverting back to the mindset McMahon has for WrestleMania, an earlier report by the Inquisitr talked about the CEO preparing a huge surprise for WWE fans that will shock the world.
 More than likely, it will have to do with Roman Reigns, the WWE’s golden boy.
-Officials continuously try to replace Cena with the former-muscle of the Shield, but to no avail as of now.
+Officials continuously try to replace Cena with the former muscle of the Shield, but to no avail as of now.
 WrestleMania will once again do a great job of entertaining the masses.

 One emotional return was already announced by the WWE on this past episode Monday Night Raw.
 The 2017 WWE Hall of Fame Class already has its first entrant.
 His name is Kurt Angle.
-After leaving the WWE years ago to test out other waters and broaden his horizons, he’s back to be enshrined as one of the WWE’s best in history.
+After leaving the WWE years ago to test out other waters and broaden his horizons, he’s back to be enshrined as one of the best in the history of the WWE.
 In a recent interview with Jonathan Coachman on SportsCenter, Angle commented on his relationship with McMahon, summed up by Wrestling Inc.

 “Regarding his relationship with Vince, they didn’t talk for years but they have a great relationship now.
 Angle says it was a mutual departure after he had a lot of fun with the company.”